 One of the best things to do in Bocas del Toro is water sports!
 Whether you’re into surfing, scuba diving, kayaking, snorkeling or stand-up paddling, Bocas is a paradise for such activities.

-Some of the best snorkeling and scuba diving sites in the archipelago are Hospital Point, The Coral Garden, The Wreck and Tiger Rock.
+Some of the best spots for scuba diving in Bocas del Toro can be found at Hospital Point, The Coral Garden, The Wreck and Tiger Rock.
 There’s plenty of tropical fish to be seen and if you’re lucky, you might even meet sea turtles, moray eels, nurse sharks and eagle rays.
-Scuba diving is also an excellent activity to do in Bocas del Toro when it rains (which it does quite often since it’s a tropical destination).

 Besides the daytime tours, you can also take a night snorkeling tour to see bioluminescent algae glowing in the dark.
 We did a bioluminescence tour in Costa Rica and were totally blown away by the experience!